GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/proposal-lifecycle/index.md

 layout: layouts/doc-post.njk
 title: Proposal lifecycle in the Privacy Sandbox
 subhead: >
   How we collaborate with stakeholders to discuss, test, and adopt privacy-preserving technologies.
 description: >
   How we collaborate with stakeholders to discuss, test, and adopt privacy-preserving technologies.
 date: 2022-03-30
 updated: 2022-05-17
 authors:
   - alexandrawhite
 ---

-_Much of this content was originally shared as a part of the [2021 Chrome Developer Summit recap](/docs/privacy-sandbox/cds21-update/)._

-## What is the goal of The Privacy Sandbox proposals?

 The Privacy Sandbox proposals are the first of many steps necessary in the creation of web standards.